djuliannader/OpenDynamics/README.md

 # OpenDynamics
-Quantum Dynamis in the phase space of quantum open systems
+Quantum Dynamics in the phase space of open systems